 A typical Marcellus Shale well costs Southwestern an estimated $6 million, he said.
 Of that, “about $1.5 million is just moving water on that well.
 So if you could actually get rid of that, then you’d save quite a bit of money.”

-Yes, technologies are available that don't require water to frack.
-Calgary's Gasfrac Energy Services Inc., for instance, markets a proprietary waterless fracking stimulation system that uses gelled liquefied propane gas that can be recycled, but officials have admitted recently that the higher costs have prevented easy entry into the marketplace (see NGI, Sept.
-17; Aug.
-13).
+Yes, technologies are available that don’t require water to frack.
+Calgary’s Gasfrac Energy Services Inc., for instance, markets a proprietary waterless fracking stimulation system that uses gelled liquefied propane gas that can be recycled (see Shale Daily, Sept.
+12).
+Gasfrac officials have admitted that the higher costs have prevented easy entry into the marketplace.

 Controlling water costs and water use are goals that reach well beyond the industry’s bottom line, said BHP Billiton Petroleum chief J. Michael Yeager.

 “We have economic incentive to reduce that,” Yeager told the audience.
 “We have environmental incentive to reduce that.
 We have a landowner relations incentive to reduce that.
 So I think the question can only be grounded in, we have our shoulder into these sort of things on a 24-hour-a-day basis to improve them, and I’m confident that we will improve them.”